UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 backend, the virtual environment, and *ricgraph_explorer.py* by hand.

-Using a service unit file will *not* expose Ricgraph Explorer and Ricgraph data to the outside world.
+Using a service unit file will *not* expose Ricgraph Explorer, the Ricgraph REST API, and Ricgraph data to the outside world.
 All data will only be accessible in the virtual machine.

 * Follow the steps in [Create a Python virtual environment and install Ricgraph in